olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Note_Microservice/README.md

 For the DEV profile, the database is initialized with some notes.
 This is done using the file : data.json.

-### Application running
+### Microservice running

-If you want to run the application in an IDE, please use the DEV profile.
+You can run the Microservice in an IDE or in Docker containers.

-If you want to run the application in Docker containers, please use the PROD profile.
+- To run the Microservice in an IDE, please use the DEV profile.

->Please note that the application has been developed with the IntelliJ IDE.
+- To run the Microservice in Docker containers, please use the PROD profile.

 ### Endpoints